b-jesch/skin.estuary.modv2/README.md

 ![](resources/setup_ap.png)

 ### 3.4.0+matrix ###
+- .8
+  * Remove detection and use of extrafanart folder, as this isn't used by addons anymore
+  * small changes to skinshortcut template (loading menues up to 100% faster), many thanks to beatmasterRS

 - .7
   * Remove dependencies of Embuary Helper/Script from addon.xml
   * Add dependencies of Embuary Helper/Script to "needed Addons" in skin settings